-If you take your government pension annuity in a lump sum, we will calculate the reduction as if you chose to get monthly benefit payments from your government work.
+If you took your government pension annuity in a lump sum, we would calculate the reduction as if you chose to get monthly benefit payments from your government work.

-Why will my Social Security benefits be reduced?
+Why were Social Security benefits reduced under GPO?

 Benefits we pay to spouses and surviving spouses are "dependent" benefits.
 Set up in the 1930s, these benefits were to compensate spouses who stayed home to raise a family and were financially dependent on the working spouse.
-It's now common for both spouses to work, each earning their own Social Security retirement benefit.
+It's now common for both spouses to work, each earning their own Social

+Security retirement benefit.
 The law requires a spouse's or surviving spouse's benefit to be offset by the dollar amount of the recipient's own retirement benefit.

 For example, let's say someone worked and earned their own \$800 monthly Social Security benefit, but was also due a \$500 spouse's benefit on their spouse's record.
-We couldn't pay that spouse's benefit because their own benefit offsets it.
+We couldn't pay that spouse's benefit because their own benefit offset it.
 Before enactment of the Government Pension Offset (GPO) law, if that person was a government employee who didn't pay into Social Security and earned an \$800 government pension, there was no offset.
 We had to pay them a full spouse's benefit and their full government pension.

 If their government work had been subject to Social Security taxes, we would have reduced any spouse's or surviving spouse's benefit because of their own Social Security retirement benefit.
-The GPO ensures that we calculate the benefits of government employees who don't pay Social Security taxes the same as workers in the private sector who pay Social Security taxes.
+The GPO ensured that we calculated the benefits of government employees who didn't pay Social Security taxes the same as workers in the private sector who pay Social Security taxes.

 When won't my Social Security benefits be reduced?
+GPO Exemptions

-Generally, we won't reduce your Social Security benefits as a spouse or surviving spouse if you:
+Prior to enactment of the Social Security Fairness Act, certain exemptions applied to GPO.
+Generally, we would not reduce your Social Security benefits as a spouse or surviving spouse if you:

-- Receive a government pension that's not based on your earnings. - Are a federal (including Civil Service Offset), state, or local government employee and your pension is from a job for which you paid Social Security taxes.
-One of the following may apply: - -Your last day of employment (that your pension is based on) is before July 1, 2004. - You filed for and were entitled to spouse's or surviving spouse's benefits before April 1, 2004.
-(Note: You may work your last day in Social Security covered employment at any time.) - You paid Social Security taxes on your earnings during the last 60 months of government service.
+- Received a government pension that wasn't based on your earnings. - Were a federal (including Civil Service Offset), state, or local government employee and your pension was from a job for which you paid Social Security taxes. - Were characterized by one of the following: - -Your last day of employment (that your pension is based on) was before July 1, 2004. - -You filed for and were entitled to spouse's or surviving spouse's benefits before April 1, 2004.

+-You paid Social Security taxes on your earnings during the last 60 months of government service.
 (Note: Under certain conditions, we require fewer than 60 months for people whose last day of employment falls after June 30, 2004, and before March 2, 2009.
 We reduce the work covered by Social Security by the number of months the worker was in government service under the same retirement system on or before March 2, 2004.
 The months do not have to be consecutive.
 Any remaining months needed to fulfill the 60 months requirement must be worked after March 2, 2004.)

-There are other situations for which we won't reduce your Social Security benefits as a spouse or surviving spouse.
+There are other situations for which we would not reduce your Social Security benefits as a spouse or surviving spouse.
 For example, if you: